SidrahAnjum/MS-Fabric-Projects/pharmacy-fills-data-engineering/README.md

 ## Semantic model

-`Pharmacy_Analytics_SM` was built on `Gold_LH` in Direct Lake mode.
+`Pharmacy_Analytics_Semantic_Model` was built on `Gold_LH` in Direct Lake mode.
 It has 8 tables, 6 relationships forming a proper star schema, and 4 DAX measures, all verified working.
-A `Total Fills` breakdown sliced by `dim_drug[drug_class]` came back correct, non-blank, and correctly filtered, not just a measure returning some number.
+A `Total Fills` breakdown sliced by `dim_drug[drug_class]` came back correct, non-blank, and correctly filtered.

 The fact relationship uses `dim_patient_current`, not just `dim_patient`.
 The full SCD2 history table can have multiple rows per patient once a plan change occurs, which would cause fan-out if it were related directly to the fact table.
 A filtered view showing only the current row per patient restores the one-row-per-patient uniqueness the relationship actually needs.

 Direct Lake semantic model is the right stopping point for purely a data engineering portfolio.
 Demo video is a live query against `Gold_LH`.

 A three-layer bug got caught here. `plan_paid_amount` and four sibling currency columns were stored as plain text instead of numeric values, all the way from bronze through gold.
-That passed silently through every prior layer with no error, and only surfaced when the semantic model's `SUM()` measure tried to do real arithmetic on it.
+That passed silently through every prior layer with no error, and only surfaced when the semantic model's `SUM()` measure tried to do arithmetic operation on it.
 The fix was adding explicit type casts, which then required `overwriteSchema=true` on every downstream write in the chain, since Delta's `mergeSchema` only allows adding columns, not changing an existing column's type.

 ---